vimc/montagu-config/packages/README.md

 apt install libudunits2-dev libgdal-dev libgeos-dev libproj-dev
 ```

-but also, the required packages should be added to the dockerfile for the next deploy -
+and the required packages should also be added to the dockerfile for the next deploy -
 see https://github.com/mrc-ide/orderly.runner/blob/main/docker/Dockerfile